SolomonLalala/bu_cascs506_final/README.md

 ###### Using multivariate linear model based on the Elastic Net algorithm.

 ## Test Plan
-###### Divide GSE40279 samples into two groups, one for training the model and one for testing the model.
+###### GSE40279 has 656 samples.
+The article that developed the model used 482 samples for training the model and 174 for testing the model.
+However, I have not found how they did sampling.
+I would randomly select 482 samples for training the model and 174 for testing the model.

 ## Reference
 ###### Rutledge J, Oh H, Wyss-Coray T. 2022.
 Measuring biological age using omics data.
 Nat Rev Genet.
 23(12):715–727. doi:10.1038/s41576-022-00511-7.